TaskarCenterAtUW/TDEI-python-lib-osw-inclination/README.md

 # Perform the incline calculation, it will add the incline to the  original edges file
 result = osw_incline.calculate()

+# To skip the incline tags which are already present in the edges file
+result = osw_incline.calculate(skip_existing_tags=True)

+# To update the incline tags in batch processing (It might be faster than the normal calculation but increases the memory usage)
+result = osw_incline.calculate(batch_processing=True)

 if result:
     print("Incline calculation completed successfully.")
 ```